-There are many reasons why people put off — sometimes for long periods of time — seeing a professional couple counselor in boca raton (therapist).
-Some of these reasons are more practical in nature, while others are more Psychologically based.
+There are many reasons why people put off — sometimes for long periods of time — seeing a professional couples counselor/ therapist.
+Some of these reasons are more practical in nature, while others are more psychologically based.
 Within the psychological area, there is a range of considerations — from the most consciously perceived, to those most deeply unconscious (out of awareness; not capable of being thought about consciously).
 Most of the time, practical considerations are intermixed (mixed together, blended, intermingled) with the psychologically based contributing factors.

 A rather large percentage of partners in a committed relationship experience significant difficulties, tensions, and conflicts in these partnerships.
 Some of these problems have a more external focus (as a death of someone close, or conflicts over parenting) while other problems have a more internal focus (as with one of the partners having a drinking or anger management problem).

-*** Financial considerations may play a major part.
+*** Financial considerations sometimes play a major part.
 They are already struggling to make ends meet.
 They don’t believe they could afford the “luxury” of seeing a (an expensive) therapist.
-Further, they may not see employing the services of a mental health professional as a very worthwhile investment –one that could provide sufficient or “priceless” rewards to them.
+Further, they may not see employing the services of a mental health professional as a very worthwhile investment –one that could provide sufficient rewards.
+To them, the disadvantages outweigh the advantages.
+They don’t consider paying for counseling or therapy as being a priority compared to other financial obligations they have.

 *** They already feel overloaded, burdened, and over-committed with regard to their time schedule.
 They may feel too exhausted or drained to add another significant time and emotional commitment to their lives.

 *** Related to the above, a gender issue seems to be at play with regard to one’s inclination or disinclination to be in therapy.
-Even though we are now in the 21st century, women are still more likely overall to see psychotherapy as a beneficial resource to help them with their relationship problems.
-Men, in general, are less enthusiastic about what was historically called “the talking cure” but now could be referred to as “the relationship cure.”
-Again as a generalization, women are more likely than men to be open and motivated to talk about their problems and communicate about their emotions.
-Men are more likely to want to problem solve and relate on a cognitive (intellectual) basis.
+Even though we are now in the 21st century, women are still more likely overall to see professional counseling/ psychotherapy as a beneficial resource to help them with their relationship problems.
+As a generalization, women are more likely than men to be open and motivated to talk about their personal and relational problems and communicate about their emotions.
+Men, in general, are less enthusiastic about what was historically called “the talking cure,” but now could better be referred to as “the relationship cure.”
+Men are more likely to want to problem solve and relate on an action oriented and/or cognitive (intellectual), rational, and logical basis – rather than focus on their feelings (which they associate with feminine concerns).

 On the flip side, some men — as well as some women too — might be more open to entering couple therapy than individual therapy.
 The reason for this is that, at least initially, the more reluctant partner (that is, the partner less enthusiastic about seeing a therapist) can enter couple therapy with the belief that their partner is the one who (predominantly) has the problems in the relationship and needs to change — not him (or her).
 Thus, entering couple therapy, — versus (in contrast to) individual therapy — might, for some, be experienced as a way to “save face.”

-*** They previously have seen a clergy-person, coach, or another human services professional (not trained or experienced in couple therapy).
+*** They previously have seen a clergyperson, coach, or another human services professional not specifically trained or experienced in conducting couple therapy.
 They may not (adequately, sufficiently) distinguish between professionally trained persons in the helping professions from ones who are not.
-As a result, if they had not previously been successful in finding the help they were seeking, they may falsely conclude that this sort of help is either unavailable or they are — for whatever the reasons — incapable to getting the help they want.
+As a result, if they had not previously been successful in finding the help they were seeking and needing, they may falsely conclude that this sort of help is unavailable.

 *** They may have heard about someone else, or others, who saw a professional couple therapist but didn’t have a particularly good, positive, or successful experience or outcome.